 These two buzzwords cause confusion among business professionals as they are used synonymously.
-From the first look one might have an impression that “dashboard” and “scorecard” are interchangeable, but there are some important distinctions that I’d like to analyze in this article.
+From the first look, one might have an impression that “dashboard” and “scorecard” are interchangeable, but there are some important distinctions that I’d like to analyze in this article.

 I’m presenting the results of the comparative analysis in the form of a table.
 I compare “dashboard” and “scorecard.”
 As long as the most used form of the “scorecard” today is a Balanced Scorecard, in my analysis I’ll focus on this very framework.

-The differences between a Dashboard and a Balanced Scorecard
+The Differences Between a Dashboard and a Balanced Scorecard

 |Is used for…||performance measurement / monitoring||performance management|

-|As a measurement tool is…||metric||KPI (Metric + Target).
-Read also: The difference between metric and KPI.|
+|As a measurement tool is…||metric||KPI (Metric + Target) – learn more about the difference between metric and KPI|

-|Measure is linked to business objectives…||doesn’t link||links|
+|Measure is linked to business objectives…||is not linked||linked (aligned)|

 |It measures…||performance||progress (the current value versus the target value)|